 A high number of transactions per second is a necessity if blockchain technology is ever to support large commercial applications.
 If a network’s transactions per second are too low, the network is at risk of crippling congestion.
 This may result in a failure to properly confirm transactions or impact the effectiveness of the transaction itself.
 Hard forks have become an industry norm.

 A faster blockchain is on the horizon, which will give corporations and other institutions the power of secure, private, protected, and fast data sharing capabilities and the widespread commercial adoption of blockchain technology.
 Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.